trust2065/gatsby/README.md

 })
 ```

-In `index.js`, we query data and use it to create links for each pages
+In `index.js`, we query data and use it to create links for each page

 ```javascript
 graphql`